EdvinFlodstrom/EdvinFlodstrom.github.io/README.md

 ------------
 #### 09:04
 After an hour of debugging the service worker and Squoosh, I have gotten basically nowhere.
 I've decided to try fixing the service worker first, and then tackle Squoosh.

+More problems.
+Not that I expected any less.
+Now since Git didn't install when I installed GitHub desktop (twice), I can't seem to access Git through PowerShell.
+And because of this, precommit scripts don't seem to work.
+So for the precommit scripts to have any effect, I have to use Git through PowerShell, but I can't since Git "is not recognized as the name of a cmdlet, function, script file, or operable program".
+And still, the service worker does not work.
+My JS document contains the following code:

+if (navigator && navigator.serviceWorker) {
+    navigator.serviceWorker.register('/sw.js');
+}

+And the following error message is written: "Uncaught (in promise) TypeError: Failed to register a ServiceWorker for scope ('https://edvinflodstrom.github.io/') with script ('https://edvinflodstrom.github.io/sw.js'): A bad HTTP response code (404) was received when fetching the script."